JancoNel/JancoNel/README.md

 - 👋 Hi, I’m @Minecraftkiller
 - 👀 I’m interested in Minecraft and python
 - 🌱 I’m currently learning lua
-- 💞️ I’m looking to collaborate on Mythoscraft the mc server I want to send a reuqest to join the dev team but their page is down
 - 📫 How to reach me via discord at Minecraft_killer#2149

 <!---